Hold My Hand (film)

 Hold My Hand is a 1938 British musical comedy film directed by Thornton Freeland and starring Stanley Lupino, Fred Emney and Barbara Blair.
-The film's plot follows a wealthy man who buys a newspaper, resulting in a series of romantic entanglements.
 It was based on a musical play by Lupino.

+Plot

+A wealthy man buys a newspaper, resulting in a series of romantic entanglements.

 Cast

 Critical reception

 TV Guide rated the film two out of five stars, calling it an "Occasionally amusing farce."